tun2proxy/tun2proxy/README.md

 Currently, tun2proxy supports two proxy protocols: HTTP and SOCKS5.
 A proxy is supplied to the `--proxy` argument in the URL format.
 For example, an HTTP proxy at `1.2.3.4:3128` with a username of `john.doe` and a password of `secret` is supplied as `--proxy http://john.doe:secret@1.2.3.4:3128`.
 This works analogously to curl's `--proxy` argument.

+## Configuration Tips
+### DNS
+When DNS resolution is performed by a service on your machine or through a server in your local network, DNS resolution will not be performed through the tunnel interface, since the routes to localhost or your local network are more specific than `0.0.0.0/1` and `128.0.0.0/1`.
+In this case, it may be advisable to update your `/etc/resolv.conf` file to use a nameserver address that is routed through the tunnel interface.
+When virtual DNS is working correctly, you will see log messages like `DNS query: example.org` for hostnames which your machine is connecting to after having resolved them through DNS.

+Note that software like the `NetworkManager` may change the `/etc/resolv.conf` file automatically at any time, which will result in DNS leaks.
+A hacky solution to prevent this consists in making the file immutable as follows:
+`sudo chattr +i "$(realpath /etc/resolv.conf)"`.

+### IPv6
+Some proxy servers might not support IPv6.
+When using virtual DNS, this is not a problem as DNS names are resolved by the proxy server.
+When DNS names are resolved to IPv6 addresses locally, this becomes a problem as the proxy will be asked to open connections to IPv6 destinations.
+In such a case, you can disable IPv6 on your machine.
+This can be done either through `sysctl -w net.ipv6.conf.all.disable_ipv6=1` and `sysctl -w net.ipv6.conf.default.disable_ipv6=1` or through `ip -6 route del default`, which causes the `libc` resolver (and other software) to not issue DNS AAAA requests for IPv6 addresses.

 ## TODO
 - Improve handling of half-open connections